sorbet/sorbet/website/blog/2020-07-30-ruby-3-rbs-sorbet.md

 — Jake "jez" Zimmerman, on behalf of the Sorbet team

-_Thanks to Dmitry Petrashko, James Iry, Trevor Elliot, and Soutaro Matsumoto for reading early drafts of this post._
+_Thanks to Dmitry Petrashko, James Iry, Trevor Elliott, and Soutaro Matsumoto for reading early drafts of this post._